-First off, Fabian should not to be confused with his namesake, the 50's and 60's pop star and though St. Sebastian is probably the better known of the martyr saints for this day, I say, hats off to Fabian.
+First off, Fabian, the 50's and 60's pop star, should not to be confused with his namesake and though St. Sebastian is probably the better known of the martyr saints for this day, I say, hats off to Fabian.
 Not many of us are hand-picked by the Spirit to lead the Church, but this unknown individual who wandered into the fray after Pope Anteros died in 236 received such an honor.

 As Eusebius attests, a dove came along and chose him out of the crowd and he was proclaimed as "worthy."
 Which also boded well for the Church, because Phillip became emperor and proclaimed tolerance of Christianity and Christians which briefly allowed for stability in the Church and its practices.
 This only lasted as long as Phillip did and when he died and Decius ascended the throne, persecution redoubled and Fabian was martyred - that is just how lucky he was.